go-gorm/gorm.io/pages/docs/update.md

 ## Save All Fields

-`Save` will save all fields when perform the Updating SQL
+`Save` will save all fields when performing the Updating SQL

 ```go
 db.First(&user)